-Overview: Between February 1, 2015 and December 31, 2016, 152 youth were appointed a MHA in the Lowell and Salem Juvenile Courts (Lowell=74; Salem=78).
+Overview: Between February 1, 2015 and March 1, 2017, 152 youth were appointed a MHA in the Lowell and Salem Juvenile Courts (Lowell=74; Salem=78).
 Of these youth, eight had two separate appointments (i.e. MHA was re-appointed after initial appointment was vacated), resulting in a total of 160 cases.
-Of the 152 youth who received J-MHAP services, 52 families (i.e. parent and/or youth) participated in the evaluation as of December 31, 2016.
+Of the 152 youth who received J-MHAP services, 54 families (i.e. parent and/or youth) participated in an in-depth evaluation study.
 This section will describe the family profiles of all youth in J-MHAP and/or the evaluation subset, including demographic characteristics, school and service use histories, and measures of parent and youth mental health related risk.
 Data on demographics and court involvement were available for all youth in J-MHAP.
 School and service use data and baseline risk measures are reported for the evaluation subset.

 Methods: (1) Data on the demographics and court involvement of youth enrolled in J-MHAP were recorded by HLA and de-identified prior to analysis by the BU evaluation team.
 (2) Individual, more comprehensive data was collected from a subset of youth and/or their parents or guardians who gave informed consent to participate in the evaluation.
-The evaluation team met with this subset of youth and families (n=52) for in-depth interviews related to family functioning and their experiences with mental health and school services.
-Interviews were conducted one time near the beginning of their work with the MHA (baseline) (n=52) and at least one additional time a minimum of six months after baseline (follow-up).
-As of December 31, 2016, follow-up interviews were conducted with 31 families, an average of 8.2 months after baseline (min = 6, max = 17.5).
+The evaluation team met with this subset of youth and families (n=54) for in-depth interviews related to family functioning and their experiences with mental health and school services.
+Interviews were conducted one time near the beginning of their work with the MHA (baseline) (n=54) and at least one additional time a minimum of six months after baseline (follow-up).
+Follow-up interviews were conducted with 38 families, an average of 8.0 months after baseline (min = 6.0, max = 17.5).
 Follow-up interviews and brief phone calls conducted quarterly also included qualitative questions about youth and family experiences in J-MHAP.
 Findings reported in tables are based on the data available.
-On average, missing data was 9% for items included within this section (range: 2% to 31%).
+Missing data ranged from 0% to 47% for items in this section.